Key takeaways

 Natural alternatives to Myrbetriq

-A number of alternatives to prescription medications can be tried in the treatment of overactive bladder.
-Pelvic muscle weakness is often associated with OAB, and pelvic muscle strengthening can provide an improvement in symptoms.
+A number of alternatives to prescription medications can be tried in the treatment of overactive bladder (OAB).
+Pelvic muscle weakness is often associated with OAB, and pelvic muscle strengthening can improve symptoms.
 This can be done at home or with the help of a physical therapist.

 Lifestyle modifications can also help.
 Weight loss may improve OAB.
-Limiting caffeine and reconsidering diuretic use may be worthwhile as well.
+Limiting caffeine and, if a diuretic is used to control high blood pressure, getting medical advice from the healthcare provider about potential substitutes may also be worthwhile.

 How to switch to a Myrbetriq alternative